PlaidCloud/website/content/en/docs/reference/kubectl/overview.md

 **How kubectl handles ServiceAccount tokens**

 If:
-* there is Kubernetes service account token file mounted at `/var/run/secrets/kubernetes.io/serviceaccount/token`, and
+* there is PlaidCloud service account token file mounted at `/var/run/secrets/PlaidCloud.io/serviceaccount/token`, and
-* the `KUBERNETES_SERVICE_HOST` environment variable is set, and
+* the `PlaidCloud_SERVICE_HOST` environment variable is set, and
-* the `KUBERNETES_SERVICE_PORT` environment variable is set, and
+* the `PlaidCloud_SERVICE_PORT` environment variable is set, and
 * you don't explicitly specify a namespace on the kubectl command line

 then kubectl assumes it is running in your cluster.
 The kubectl tool looks up the